CNCFlora/nuvem/README.md

     $ vagrant ssh
     $ cd /vagrant
-    $ ./run.sh
+    $ fige

 This will take a while : )

-Wait while the VM is built them access [http://192.168.50.200/entrypoint](http://192.168.50.200/entrypoiny).
+Wait while the VM is built them access [http://192.168.50.200/entrypoint](http://192.168.50.200/entrypoint).

-### Manual
+### Manual/Docker

-Little more complex, but real and faster way.
+Bit more complex, but real and faster way.

-You will need git, [docker](http://docker.io), [ruby](http://ruby-lang.org) and [small-ops](http://github.com/diogok/small-ops) installed, them at this directory run:
+You will need git, [docker](http://docker.io), [ruby](http://ruby-lang.org) and [fige](http://github.com/diogok/fige) installed, them at this directory run:

     $ git clone git@github.com:CNCFlora/nuvem
     $ cd nuvem
-    $ ./run.sh // maybe HOST=your_ip ./run.sh
+    $ fige //HOST=your_ip fige

-This will take time at the first run, them it gets faster.
+This will take time at the first run, as it downloads all the images, them it gets faster.

-Them access it at http://yourip.
+Them access it at http://localhost.

 ## Deploy